-When I was no longer preoccupied with inventory, sales goals, shipping online orders, and creating magic inside the store, I got to experience Christmas in what felt like a brand new way.
-Christmas is the season to be jolly.
+No longer preoccupied with inventory, sales goals, shipping online orders, and creating magic inside the store, I experienced Christmas in what felt like a brand new way: Christmas as a season to be jolly.
 To be caring.
 To be kind.
-But why only one season?
+With retail out of the forefront, I began to wonder why the season of merriment couldn't be extended year-round, at least philosophically, if not literally.

 You may also be familiar with Christmas in July from Summer camp traditions in the South, quirky Christmas-themed community events, and The Hallmark Channel's Summer movie bonanza (count me in for this guilty pleasure).